johnae/spook/README.md

 -- Require some things that come with spook colors = require "ansicolors" fs = require 'fs'

--- notify is a global variable.
-Let's make it a local -- as is generally recommended in Lua.
--- Let's add the built-in terminal_notifier.
-notify = _G.notify

 -- Adds the built-in terminal_notifier - this notifies of success/fail
 -- in the terminal.